mmeru/JEMS-database-project/README.md

 and supplier information.
 In addition, the database keeps track of which customers are members, what discount they receive on their purchase, and what products are exclusive to them.

+Design process and more information can be found in the project report pdf.